Anakin-bb8/Nuitka-GUI-NPTE/README.md

 ## Installation
 To install the software, you have to chose the release wich you prefer from the releases section, then download the `NPTEInstaller{version}.dmg` and open him, then drag the NPTE app to the applications folder.
 After that, open `Privacy and Security` in the system settings and authorize the execution of the software.
 You can also download the zip file with the Python file and the assets folder.

+You can also install the software by the .pkg file:
+- Go to the MacOS folder and download the `NPTEInstaller{version}.pkg` file,
+- Double click it.
+- To allow the opening of the file, you'll have to go to the setting, then privacy and security, and click on "Open anyways".

 ## Requirements
 - Python 3.* or higher